-The fact that my father never came to mass with the rest us didn’t bother me as a child.
-It registered in the same capacity as the fact that he worked night shifts or that Spanish was spoken in my house as often as English—distinctions between my home life and that of my peers, but nothing worth an existential crisis.
+The fact that my father never came to mass with the rest of us didn’t bother me as a child.
+It registered in the same capacity as the fact that he worked night shifts or that Spanish was spoken in my house as often as English — distinctions between my home life and that of my peers, but nothing worth an existential crisis.

 My mother was a fairly liberal Catholic, the kind who voted Democrat without compunction and thought the whole “no meat on Fridays” deal was petty semantics.
 Still, my sister and I were baptized, confessed, communioned, and confirmed.
 We had nightly prayers, went to church, and I was told with regularity to ask God to enlighten my father.

-Most atheists who grow up in a particular faith say that they can’t precisely recall what moment or experience led them to their doubts.
-I knew that some time around age 13, my love of Black Sabbath and masturbation began getting in the way of my faithfulness (I would actually remove my crucifix necklace and take down the Virgin Mary portrait hanging on my bedroom wall before “abusing myself” as one priest called it).
+Most atheists who grow up in a particular faith say they can’t precisely recall what moment or experience led them to their doubts.
+I knew that some time around age 13, my love of Black Sabbath and masturbation began getting in the way of my faithfulness.
+(I would actually remove my crucifix necklace and take down the Virgin Mary portrait hanging on my bedroom wall before “abusing myself,” as one priest called it.)

 For years after, I called myself a lapsed Catholic.
-I had read it somewhere and enjoyed the term: it was soft, and I fooled myself saying that it represented where I had come from.
+I had read it somewhere and enjoyed the term: it was soft, and I fooled myself saying it represented where I’d come from.
 For some this may be true, but for me, I was just afraid of the term “atheist.”
 Atheists were cruel, bitter people, angry at everything.
 “Atheist” would break my mother’s heart.
-My father, who considered a label for nonbelief to be stupid, never used it.
+My father, who considered a label for non-belief to be stupid, never used it.